More Olympians are set to compete in the Seine River. Here's the latest on water quality concerns

 ins the day of the race?

-Decisions on whether to cancel an event are made in the wee hours of the morning on race day, and that’s what is expected to happen for Monday’s triathlon mixed relay.
-Organizers consider samples taken from the river 21 and a half hours earlier to allow time for cultures to develop in a lab.
+Decisions on whether to cancel an event had generally been made in the wee hours of the morning on race day, but organizers on Sunday night announced their decision to go forward with Monday’s race to give athletes more time to prepare.

 Rabadan said infrastructure improvements prevent wastewater from flowing into the Seine.
 It rained Wednesday as the triathletes competed.
 Wastewater entering the river upstream would take several hours to reach Paris, meaning that the water quality levels were still safe at the time of that race, he said.